Voices of the Valley Oral Histories

 Collecting community memories involves a program that records oral histories, family photos, photography of artwork and hand crafted items, recipes, songs, and traditions.
 This lets each individual contribute what they feel is an important part of their heritage, and their community’s heritage, within the broader context of the region’s history.

-Since so much of the cultural significance of the Sangre de Cristo National Heritage Area stems from its residents; their traditions, families, faith, and communities.
-It is important to the heritage area that voices of individuals and groups have their interpretations and memories recorded.
+Much of the cultural significance of the Sangre de Cristo National Heritage Area stems from its residents; their traditions, families, faith, and communities.
+It is important to the Heritage Area that voices of individuals and groups have their interpretations and memories recorded.
 Voices of the Valley is an oral history study that explores the rich historical and cultural legacy that has shaped life in the San Luis Valley by interviewing locals to help answer the question, “What is the meaning of this place and how am I connected?”.
 Heritage pride and community memory grows as more of these important narratives are recorded.

-This project, protects and celebrates living heritage resources, language, art, traditions, spirituality, and sites associated with traditional cultural practices.
-It fosters understanding and pride in cultural identity and community spirit among residents of all ages, those who’s families stem from this part of Colorado and the broader history of Colorado.
+This project protects and celebrates living heritage resources, language, art, traditions, spirituality, and sites associated with traditional cultural practices.
+It fosters understanding and pride in cultural identity and community spirit among residents of all ages and those whose families stem from this part of Colorado and adds to the broader history of Colorado.

 Kathy currently lives in the Sangre de Cristo National Heritage Area, and is Chief of Interpretation at the Great Sand Dunes National Park & Preserve.
 She is also the liaison between National Park Service and the Sangre de Cristo National Heritage Area.